Interconnectivity¶

 or similarly in Python

-ctx = arb.make_context(mpi=local, inter=inter)
+ctx = A.make_context(mpi=local, inter=inter)

-is an MPI intracommunicator and inter
+where local is an MPI intracommunicator and inter an MPI

-is required to bridge the Arbor (local
+intercommunicator. inter is required to bridge the Arbor (local) and

 external simulator’s respective MPI communicators.
 Note, that the exchange